-- Payments Made to JPMorgan Chase - RIT receives one monthly bill for all cardholder activity and processes one monthly payment to JPMorgan Chase.
+- Payments Made to PNC - RIT receives one monthly bill for all cardholder activity and processes one monthly payment to PNC.
 You will receive a monthly statement mailed to your RIT office.
 Use this statement to reconcile card activity only.

 - Reimbursement - All purchases made with the RIT Procurement Card are paid by RIT.
-Cardholders will receive a monthly statement from JPMorgan Chase for information purposes only.
+Cardholders will receive a monthly statement from PNC for information purposes only.

-- To account for travel related purchases (i.e. conference registration fees) made with the Procurement Card, complete a RIT TER and indicate in section C "Advances/Prepaid Information" that expenses were paid with the RIT Procurement Card.
-Note: you will not be reimbursed for purchases that you pay for with the Procurement Card.
+- To account for travel related purchases (i.e.. conference registration fees) made with the Procurement Card, complete a Oracle Online RIT Reimbursement for Travel and on page one, indicate the total dollars spent using the Procurement Card.
+This is for informational purposes only.